+Parking

-Parking - Junior and senior students only may bring vehicles to school.
+Junior and senior students only may bring vehicles to school with a current parking pass issued from the school.
 All student vehicles must be parked in a student parking lot.
-The School Resource Officer will distribute parking permits.
+The DIrector of Campus Security will distribute parking permits.
 Parking without a sticker or in a non-student space may result in disciplinary action.
 Reckless driving could result in immediate loss of privilege and further disciplinary action.
 See the Campus Parking Policy published in this handbook or online at the MyTA section of the school website.